squidsoup/kiwipycon-2016-youngcoders/students.md

 mc.postToChat('Hello ' + name + '!')
 ```

 2. Click *Run > Run Module* in IDLE to run this program.
+Once again, save your file if prompted.

 You should see yourself greeted in the Minecraft window.

 Well done, you've completed the first exercise!